Trump Primary 2020: Can He Be Challenged?

 The 2016 election cycle upended a lot of assumptions.
 Donald Trump came out of nowhere and challenged a Republican establishment that did everything to defeat him.
-When he won the primary everyone thought he was gifting the election to Hilary, only to confound expectations again to become President.
+When he won the primary everyone thought he was gifting the election to Hilary.
+Instead, he confounded expectations again to become President.
 So, how likely is a Trump primary challenge in 2020?

 While the Republican base seems to have accepted the Donald as their president, many established party leaders have not.
 Several prominent Republican politicians have resigned, and Mitt Romney, the presidential nominee from 2012, is an outspoken critic of Trump.
-Like in 2016, it seems like an ideal situation for 3rd parties and libertarianism to make gains.
+As in 2016, it seems like an ideal situation for 3rd parties to make gains.
 Granted, some people have already questioned whether the Libertarian Party can survive.

-The Republican Party is uniquely situated for a primary challenge.
+The Republican Party is uniquely situated for a Trump primary challenge in 2020.
 Trump flouts decorum and established protocols to do things his own way.
-He is bellicose and disrespectful of anyone who challenges his plans.
-His actions create turmoil and bad behavior on all sides, and as a result both parties are shedding members.
-If the Republican leadership is upset enough they may be willing to back challengers who could unseat the unconventional president, but this path brings with it significant challenges.
+He is bellicose and disrespects anyone who challenges his plans.
+His actions create turmoil and bad behavior on all sides, and as a result both parties shed members.
+If the Republican leadership is upset enough they may back his opposition.
+Primary challengers could unseat the unconventional president, but this path brings with it significant challenges.

 No sitting president has ever lost a primary struggle, but George H.W.
 Bush, Carter, and Ford all lost their subsequent general elections.
 Ford was primaried by Reagan and lost to Carter.
 Carter was primaried by Kennedy and lost to Reagan.
-Bush was primaried by Buchanan and faced more dissent in the 3rd party bid of Ross Perot, effectively splitting the Republican ticket and sending Clinton to the Oval Office in an election cycle where Republicans were otherwise overwhelmingly popular.
+Bush was primaried by Buchanan and faced more dissent in the 3rd party bid of Ross Perot.
+Consequently, Perot split the Republican ticket and sent Clinton to the Oval Office.
+This was in an election cycle where Republicans were otherwise overwhelmingly popular.

 Donald Trump faces significant opposition from legacy Republicans, many of whom are upset with his policies and his lack of decorum.
 Even if Republicans were very popular (like they were under H.W.
-Bush), a strong primary challenge could damage his chances of reelection, but Republicans and Democrats have about equal support in today’s environment, so it is possible a primary challenge could weaken Trump enough to hand victory to Democrats.
+Bush), a strong primary challenge could damage his chances of reelection.
+But Republicans and Democrats have about equal support in today’s environment.
+Therefore, it is possible a primary challenge could weaken Trump enough to hand victory to Democrats.

 Newsweek has compiled a list of 10 republicans who could represent powerful challenges to President Trump.
-Mike Pence and Mitt Romney lead the list, and while it would be bizarre for the Vice President to challenge his President in the primaries, nobody would call the current political climate ‘conventional’, and the Pence Trump ticket is the epitome of convenience.
-Mitt Romney and the other 9 on the list also have impressive networks to draw upon, and with enough support from the established leaders in the party, any of them could mount a formidable challenge to Trump.
+Mike Pence and Mitt Romney lead the list.
+While it would be bizarre for the Vice President to challenge his President in the primaries, nobody would call the current political climate conventional.
+The Trump-Pence ticket is the epitome of convenience.
+Mitt Romney and the other 9 on the list also have impressive networks to draw upon.
+With enough support from the established leaders in the party, any of them could mount a formidable challenge to Trump.

 The only problem with the idea of a primary challenger is this: Trump has consistently made serious efforts to deliver on his campaign promises.
-The result has led to a 90% approval rating among Republicans, and as long as these numbers stay the same nobody is going to get so much as a toe-hold against the president, not even if they could dig up Reagan.
+The result led to a 90% approval rating among Republicans.
+As long as these numbers stay the same nobody is going to get so much as a toe-hold against the president, not even if they could dig up Reagan.
 Unless Trump somehow alienates the voting members of the Republican party, no challenges against his leadership will be taken seriously.
-The churn the Republican party is experiencing seems to be just a reshuffling of the deck, and the number of rank and file leaving the party is as a consequent, quite low.
+The Republican party is experiencing churn.
+The deck has been reshuffled, and the number of rank and file who leave the party is as a consequent, quite low.